Polish vocabulary list for A0–A1 learners

 What Polish vocabulary should beginners learn first?

-Start with greetings, numbers, family, food, home, transport, time, common verbs and everyday words you can use in simple sentences.
+Beginners should start with greetings, numbers, family, food, home, transport, time, common verbs and everyday words that can be used in simple sentences.

 How many Polish words do I need for basic communication?

-For simple everyday communication, 500–1000 common words can be enough if you also learn how to use them in short sentences.
+For simple everyday communication, 500–1000 common Polish words can be enough if you also learn how to use them in short phrases and basic sentence patterns.